xmos/lib_audio_dsp/doc/dsp_components/modules/drc.rst

 ========

-Limiters will reduce the amplitude of a signal when the signal envelope exceeds the desired threshold.
+Limiters will reduce the amplitude of a signal when the signal envelope is greater than the desired threshold.
 This is similar behaviour to a compressor with an infinite ratio.

 A limiter will run an internal envelope detector to get the signal envelope, then compare it to the threshold.
-If the envelope exceeds the threshold, the applied gain will be reduced.
+If the envelope is greater than the threshold, the applied gain will be reduced.
 If the envelope is below the threshold, unity gain will be applied.
 The gain is run through an EMA to avoid abrupt changes.
 The same `attack and release times`_ are used